Understanding Payment Processing. The Basics!

 Most per-item and percentage fees are passed through the merchant account provider to the credit card-issuing bank.
 These are assessed according to a schedule of rates called ‘interchange fees,’ which are set by Visa and Mastercard and.

 Interchange fees vary depending on the card type and circumstances of the transaction involved.
 For example, if a transaction is made by swiping a card through a credit card terminal, it will be in a different category than if it were keyed in manually or processed/taken over the phone.
 The understanding of payment processing will also consist of the understanding of merchant pricing.

 Fees act to shield credit card issuers, acquirer’s and sponsoring banks from risks associated with online transactions.
 Given the remote (i.e., non “face-to-face”) nature of the internet business environment, fraud is common.
 Banks plan for these risks and so should you.

 What is a "Chargeback"?

-Essentially, a chargeback fee occurs when a cardholder disputes the sale with their card issuing bank.
-This is not to be confused with a refund, which is simply a merchant refunding a transaction.
-With chargebacks the card issuing bank sends through a request to recover money for their cardholder.
+Essentially, a chargeback fee occurs when a cardholder disputes a credit card transaction with their card-issuing bank.
+(This is not to be confused with a refund, which is simply a merchant refunding a transaction.)
+With chargebacks, the card issuing bank sends through a request to recover money for their cardholder.